jhumelsine/jhumelsine.github.io/_posts/2025-08-25-builder-complete-impl.md

 <img src="/assets/Builder-3-5.png" alt="CaloriePizzaBuilder" width = "70%" align="center" style="padding: 35px;">

 Here are snippets of the updated code.
-The `PizzaSize` will act as a scalar to increase the number of calories reflecting the fact that larger pizzas will have more calories.
+The `PizzaSize` acts as a scalar to increase the number of calories with larger pizzas.

 ```java
 StandardPizzaBuilder pizzaBuilder1 = new StandardPizzaBuilder();
 PizzaDirector.construct(getLargePizzaSpecification(), pizzaBuilder1);